 - Explain why you’re excited about the things that excite you.
 Don’t keep her on the outside of the things you like.

 - If someone is rude to her in a social situation, ask for permission to be rude back.
-If granted, go to fucking town.
+If the situation warrants it, go to fucking town.

 - Oral Sex.
 We’re all adults here.